-volume group
+volume group (VG)

-One of the components of a library server (LS).
+One of the components of an LS.
 A volume group is responsible for copying data blocks onto alternate media.
 Each volume group contains a pool of tapes, all of the same media type, capable of managing single copies of user files.
 Multiple copies of the same user files require the use of multiple volume groups.
 See also library server (LS).